 There are many different variations, depending on the region.
 In Indonesia alone, there are already over 200 types of sambal!
 Most of which consist of pounded red chillies, mixed with other things to change the flavour.
 (For example, sambal Assam has tamarind in it whilst sambal kicap has the Indonesian sweet sauce, kicap manis, in it.)

 Since the flavors for the different sambals vary, each sambal would have different substitutes!
 In this post, we're focusing on substitutes specifically for sambal oelek.
 (If you want to make it, click through to the recipe.)

 Sambal can be divided into the cooked and raw varieties.

 Raw sambal is usually eaten immediately, whilst properly cooked ones (that have been sautéed for the right amount of time) can be kept in the fridge for a long time (stored in an airtight container).

 The most popular ones in Singapore are:

 - sambal oelek- a raw sambal which has quite a sharp taste that can be used as the foundation for other chili pastes.
-It consists of raw red chillies pounded with a little salt and goes well with many Indonesian dishes.
+It consists of raw red chillies pounded with a little salt and vinegar.
+It is super versatile, as we can see in this list of the many Indonesian dishes and fusion recipes which use sambal oelek, such as sambal chicken with coconut.
 (We'll be focusing on it in this post.)